Top Rising Columbus Ohio Rapper

 My n**** EBN Roo and EBN Tre made it back when they was in high school.
 It started out as some playing shit.
 It was EveryBody’s N****, because they had all the b*****.
 That’s where it started from.
 When n***** got older and more polish, n***** turned it into Every Buck Needed and that’s what made it a brand.

-Kulture Vulturez: When did the music start taking off?
+Kulture Vulturez: When did the music start taking off for EBN?

 EBN SOS: EBN Roo has been rapping since he was a young n****.
-He really started to take it seriously when he was about 14.
-Me, I just started rapping last year.
-When my n**** past away that’s what made me start rapping.
+He really started to take it seriously when he was about 14 [years old].
+Me, I just started rapping last year (2020).
+When my n**** passed away that’s what made me start rapping.

 It’s a bunch of us rapping now.
 Only ones that was rapping at first was EBN Roo and EBN Tre.
 Like I said, last year when EBN Roo got killed that made a couple of us come out of our shell, because I was never rapping.
 I use to play with it back in the day.
 It is always something I wanted to do, but I never really put my mind to it until last year.
 Keep my n**** legacy going.

-Kulture Vulturez: How can you explain your music?
+Kulture Vulturez: How can you explain your music, your sound, and your whole approach to hip hop?

-Kulture Vulturez: How can you explain your sound and the sound of Columbus?
+Kulture Vulturez: How can you explain the overall sound of Columbus’ rap and hip hop scene?

 EBN SOS: Some n***** be sounding like Detroit n*****, then some n***** can do a little melody shit.
-Like me, I’m versatile, so I can rap and I can sing a little bit, like with the melody.
+Like me, I’m versatile.
+I can rap and I can sing a little bit with a melody.
 It’s not a certain sound here.
 Columbus does not have its own sound.
-If you hear some New York shit, you can hear their genre, like some New York drill music.
+If you hear some New York shit, you can hear their genre, like that is some New York drill music.
 If you hear some Chicago music, then you know it is drill off the rip.
 Detroit has their own shit.
 Columbus does not have their own shit, though.

-Kulture Vulturez: What is your top song, or a fan favorite?
+Kulture Vulturez: What has been your top song, or a song that fans love the most from you?

-Kulture Vulturez: Do you feel its going to be hard to get in the industry?
+Kulture Vulturez: Do you feel its going to be hard to get in the industry coming from a place like Columbus?

 EBN SOS: I feel like I just have not made that right song that would really bring the spotlight onto me.
 I haven’t made that hot enough song yet.
 I do not think it is going to be hard at all because of everything I make.
 I get better every time I drop a song.